Killing spinors and hypersurfaces: Hypersurfaces in Einstein manifolds

 \section{Hypersurfaces in Einstein manifolds}

-In this section we recall Koiso's characterization of real analytic pseudo-Riemannian manifolds $(M,g)$ which can be immersed as hypersurfaces in an Einstein manifold (see \cite{Koiso1981HypersurfacesOE}).
+In this section we recall Koiso's characterization of $n$-dimensional real analytic pseudo-Riemannian manifolds $(M,g)$ which can be immersed as hypersurfaces in an Einstein manifold (see \cite{Koiso1981HypersurfacesOE}).
 Whilst Koiso works in Riemannian signature, the proof works in the same way for arbitrary signature, though statements need to be adapted slightly.

 The Einstein manifold will take the form of a generalized cylinder in the sense of \cite{Bar2005}, i.e. a product $Z=M\times(a,b)$ endowed with a metric of the form $g_t+dt^2$, with $\{g_t\}$ a one-parameter family of metrics on $M$.
 In calculations, we will often drop the subscript $t$ for simplicity.
+To be precise, this description will be valid locally, i.e. around each point $x$ there will be an open neighbourhood $U$ such that $U\times(a,b)$ is contained in $Z$, and the metric can be written down as a generalized cylinder; however, the interval of definition may shrink to zero as the point $x$ moves, if $M$ is not compact.